 The compromised enamel on the out side of his teeth and on the biting surfaces of his teeth were treated with VENLAY® Restorations that were bonded over his existing teeth without shots, jaw surgery, braces or drilling.
 His teeth now have a new protective layer that made them much less sensitive, stronger, larger and whiter.
 His bad bite was corrected simultaneously.
 It usually takes the doctor three weeks to make the porcelain for each of his patients using his method.
 The patient flew home while the design elements and the functional elements were combined into one high tech treatment solution.

 Most dentists that he saw wanted to break his upper jaw surgically.
 He would have to wear braces for a couple of years and then get his teeth ground down to little pegs for porcelain crowns.
 This high risk treatment choice was just not acceptable to his mother or himself.
 Dr. Sam Muslin treated his sister for non-surgical underbite correction and the Mom described the results as a “miracle”.
 He was flown in from Texas to see if he could get similar results even thought his problem was entirely different.
-He received bite correction in order to get his back teeth to contact so he can chew normally.
+He received an open bite fix in order to get his back teeth to contact so he can chew normally.
 At the same time, his amelogenesis imperfecta was also resolved without pain, tooth grinding, dental shots or jaw surgery.
 His bad bite was corrected non-invasively and non-surgically and literally without pain.

 It is not well understood in the dental profession that a full mouth reconstruction can be done non-invasively.
 It they knew how JawTrac® is utilized; there will be fewer bite adjustments after treatment and the treatment would be highly predictable.
 This patient has needed no bite adjustments visits so far.